The big federal state survey, part II: These corona aids are available from the federal states

 Hesse

-Start-ups are eligible to apply if they have been valued at at least €5 million (including capital raised) in at least one financing round by private investors since January 1, 2017.
+Start-ups are eligible to apply if they have received at least €5 million from private investors in at least one financing round since January 1, 2017 (including the capital raised).

 Mecklenburg-Western Pomerania

-By the end of last year, 22 companies had applied for funding, and nine had already received help.
-By mid-January, Mecklenburg-Western Pomerania had thus issued 4.71 million euros in the course of the Corona crisis.
+By the end of last year, 22 companies had applied for funding and nine had already received assistance.
+By mid-January, Mecklenburg-Vorpommern had issued 4.71 million euros in the course of the coronavirus crisis.

 Lower Saxony

-Already at the beginning of last year, Lower Saxony had launched a "Corona Bridgefonds Startups", however, this expired at the end of October 2020.
-Startups could apply for up to 50,000 euros there.
+Lower Saxony had already launched a "Corona Bridgefonds Startups" at the beginning of last year, but this expired at the end of October 2020.
+Start-ups could apply for up to 50,000 euros.

-In equity investments alone, Lower Saxony had issued 15 million euros by mid-January, in addition to several million it had disbursed via emergency aid.
+By mid-January, Lower Saxony had issued 15 million euros in investments alone, in addition to several million euros that it paid out via emergency aid.

 FYI: English edition available